Los Angeles

 “What--?”

-Travis spun around and kicked the Priest in the chest.
-His boot forced the wind from the Priest and he crashed into the wall.
-The vial flew from the Priest’s hand and he slid to the pavement, but before the vial hit the ground, Travis blurred with speed.
-He caught the vial in midair and landed in a crouch.
+Travis leapt into the air and kicked him in the chest.
+The vial flew from the Priest’s hand and he crashed into the wall.
+Before the vial hit the ground, Travis blurred with speed.
+He caught the vial in one hand and landed in a crouch.

+Travis hunched in front of the Priest like a gargoyle.
 “You should have done your homework, Priest.
-Time stands still for the Lotus eater.”
+Time stops for the Lotus eater.”

-Travis tapped the tip of his nose.
+Travis smiled and tapped his nose.
 “Another gift of the Lotus.
 How do you think I cut through this city like a razor?
 I can fly at two-hundred clicks without even blinking.”

 “Keep him talking,” the Collar rasped.
 “The real fun’s just begun.”

 Travis glanced over his shoulder at the Seal of Baphomet.
 “Yeah, he does, doesn’t he?
-You picked the wrong God.”
+Looks like you picked the wrong God.”

-“Oh, Shit,” Travis groaned.
+“Oh, Shit,” Travis moaned.
 His teeth began to chatter.
+Enough of the drug had entered his veins to kill a dozen men.

 “What do you see?” the Priest asked.